-The carrying values of receivables, reclamation bond, accounts payable and accrued liabilities approximate their fair values due to the short-term to maturity of these financial instruments.
+The carrying values of receivables, reclamation bond, accounts payable and accrued liabilities approximate their fair values due to their short-term to maturity of these financial instruments.
 The Company classifies its financial instruments measured at fair value at one of three levels according to the relative reliability of the inputs used to estimate the fair value.

 The Company's marketable securities are classified as a level 1 financial asset.
-The fair value hierarchy is as follows:
+The fair value hierarchy is as follows: Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities;

-- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+Level 2 - inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and

+Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs).